peterdsharpe/physicsnemo/physicsnemo/experimental/nn/mesh_attention/README.md

 4. an explicit statement when rotations or other invariances become only approximate.

+These backends should be named by what they compute.
+A Barnes--Hut-style tree replaces a distant cluster by a low-order aggregate selected by an opening criterion.
+A fast multipole method transports controlled multipole and local expansions between a hierarchy of boxes.
+Neither is the same as the present exact separable reassociation, and an opening angle is not automatically a certified error tolerance.
+Approximate backends may preserve the physical symmetry to controlled floating-point or truncation error without being algebraically exact; their convergence must be measured against the dense formula they claim to accelerate.

 An axis-aligned spatial tree is not part of the current model or its cache contract.